orgurar/recognotes/README.md

 ## Running Options

-Recognotes software can be run in two main ways.
+Recognotes software can be run in two main options.

 ### CLI Application

 Using your preferred Command Line Interface, you can start recognotes as a python module.

-After cloning the repo, cd into '/recognotes' and start the main file using python.
+The CLI Tool will use python to record your audio, and to detect the notes sheets.
+It will create a `pdf` file using lilypond and pop it to the screen when is ready.

-Before starting, check [Installing](#Installing) to create a python enviroment and install required dependencies.
+To run the application, after cloning the repo, cd into '/recognotes' and start the main file using python.

 #### Installing